taosdata/TDengine/docs/en/07-develop/03-insert-data/05-high-volume.md

 This chapter introduces how to write data into TDengine with high throughput.

-## How to Achieve high performance data writing
+## How to achieve high performance data writing

 To achieve high performance writing, there are a few aspects to consider.
 In the following sections we will describe these important factors in achieving high performance writing.